Working with Tables

 When you use the column (for which the drill down path has been defined) in a chart, then clicking its corresponding data point will drill down to the next level based on the path defined.

 The following screenshot illustrates a drill down path set for a text column "Product Category".

-In Zoho Reports changing a column's name is easy.
-You can rename as given below:
+In Zoho Analytics changing a column's name is easy.
+You can rename by clicking Column Properties > Rename Column.